Pete107/LOM-DiscordActivity/README.md

 	        private void DiscordOnStartedActivity(object sender, EventArgs e) => DiscordsApp.GetApp().StartLoop();

+	5) Initialise the State, Example found further below -> DiscordsApp.GetApp().UpdateState(StatusType, parameters)

+	6) Push the state to the Activity queue -> DiscordsApp.GetApp().UpdateActivity()

+	7) To Stop the process set Stop to true, this will stop and reset the application.

 If set up correctly and the DiscordsApp.Update() is correctly being called there should be no issues.